Anwar8/Blaze/notes/journal.md

 ### WP6: Thesis writing - 05 weeks - due 18/08/2025

 ## Known Bugs
-- [ ] Unable to factorise matrix - this happens for the Plastic Cantilever test where it takes multiple runs to correctly proceed.
+- [ ] Unable to factorise matrix - this happens for the Plastic Cantilever test where it takes multiple runs to correctly proceed. **Update:** This problem persists and is amplified by the parallel tests where `nan` values are returned rather than a failure to factorise.
+It also resolves after a couple of runs.
 - [ ] "could not find item with id 1 in vector."
 Occurs occasionally, and prevents running the model.
 As with the matrix factorisation, this resolves after running a couple of times. **Potentially fixed on 8 December by rewriting `get_id_iterator` in `basic_utilities.hpp`**
 - [ ] Number of used threads cannot be output with `read_parallelism_information` when using the `C++ Threads` backend for `Kokkos`.
 This returns a 0.